Haskell-ITA/lazy-gui-choice/haskell/README.md

       -> IO s
       --^ Returns final state

-Some nice things about this:
-* the `View b` accept a fixed `b` as output language, because it is the same `b` used in the Model, but during Testing the View component can not display the GUI but perform other actions.
+Some nice things about this: the `View b` accept a fixed `b` as output language, because it is the same `b` used in the Model, but during Testing the View component can not display the GUI but perform other actions.
 The same is true for the `Controller a` that can be some test-code.

-TODO check where stays the description of the GUI: Managed or View or Model?

-TODO check if the Model transform state `s` and controller `a` commands, into a View `b`.
-In this case it is a pure transformation approach from Model to GUI.
-See if a attribute-grammar transformations are better instead.

-MAYBE use a Actor/Erlang like library for Models, for answering to questions about the Model.
-Check if this is feasible and enough Haskell-like, or there is an impendance mismatch problem.

 TODO for comprehending the source code study also these classes:
 *  https://hackage.haskell.org/package/contravariant-1.4/docs/Data-Functor-Contravariant.html#t:Contravariant
 * http://hackage.haskell.org/package/foldl-1.0.7/docs/Control-Foldl.html
 * https://hackage.haskell.org/package/managed-1.0.1/docs/Control-Monad-Managed.html#t:Managed

-FACT Managed is a generic Haskell class for managing IO resources:
-* acquire
-* work
-* release lock

 The SDL example:
 * specify inside the Managed the actions to perform for displaying the View objects.